Dancode-188/ecolaura-infrastructure/README.md

 ## 🤝 Contributing

 We believe in the power of community to create a more sustainable world.
-If you'd like to contribute to our digital forest, check out our [Contributing Guide](CONTRIBUTING.md).
+If you'd like to contribute to our digital forest, check out our [Contributing Guide](https://github.com/Dancode-188/ecolaura-docs/blob/main/development/contribution_guide.md) in our documentation repository.
 Whether you're planting new seeds (features) or pruning existing branches (bug fixes), your help in growing our ecosystem is always appreciated!

+For infrastructure-specific contributions, please ensure you follow the best practices outlined in our [Infrastructure Overview](docs/infrastructure_overview.md) and [Deployment Guide](docs/deployment_guide.md).

 ## 📜 License